seratch/slack-app-examples/serverless-bolt-template/gcp-js/README.md

-# Slack App backend built with Bolt on AWS
+# Slack App backend built with Bolt on Google Cloud Functions

 ## Run the app on your local machine